Arranging a funeral or cremation in New York

 Veteran’s funerals in New York

 A veteran and certain dependents are entitled to some VA benefits.
-This is primarily a free cemetery plot, grave marker and U.S. flag.
+This is primarily a free cemetery plot, grave marker, and U.S. flag.
 Certain funeral homes will also offer discounted funeral services to veterans.
 The VA cemetery in Brooklyn/Cypress Hills is now closed to new interments and the ones in Elmira and Farmingdale are open for new interments of cremated remains only.
 The ones in Bath, Calverton, Romulus, and Schuylerville all have space for both casketed and cremated remains.
 To find out more about entitlements for veteran’s benefits contact your local VA office.

 When a death occurs outside of New York

 If a loved one dies away from his/her home in New York, you may wish to arrange to have the body collected and returned to New York for disposition.
 Also, with its huge immigrant population, many of those who settled in New York aspire to be returned to their homeland upon their death.
 Transporting a body internationally can be quite complex but frequently happens.
 Visit our page on Funeral Shipping for more information on domestic and international transfers.
-Ground transportation can also be an option if the deceased is within the U.S. In many cases it is often easier and more cost-effective to arrange a cremation wherever your loved one died and then transport the ashes to or from New York.
+Ground transportation can also be an option if the deceased is within the U.S. In many cases, it is often easier and more cost-effective to arrange a cremation wherever your loved one died and then transport the ashes to or from New York.

 Can I donate my body to science in New York?

-Donating your body to medical science has been an end-of-life choice around for some time now, however, it has certainly gained more popularity in recent times.
-For many it now seems a valuable disposition method hence why it is commonly referred to as an “anatomical gift”.
+Donating your body to medical science has been an end-of-life choice for some time now, however, it has certainly gained more popularity in recent times.
+For many, it now seems a valuable disposition method hence why it is commonly referred to as an “anatomical gift”.
 There are several national organizations that offer an anatomical gift program whereby you can donate your body to science and the benefit of future generations.
-They arrange the collection of the deceased, medical donation, cremation of remains and return of cremains to the family usually at no charge.
+They arrange the collection of the deceased, medical donation, cremation of remains, and return of cremains to the family usually at no charge.
 There are also a number of Universities and Medical Schools in New York that operate whole body donation programs.
 Do understand that an anatomical donation cannot always be accepted at the time of death.
 It can be affected by the needs of medical and research institutions at the time, and transportation services.

 Finding a low-cost cremation provider in New York

-With 78% of Americans living pay check to pay check today (Forbes Jan 2019) and 3 in 4 workers stating they are in debt, it is understandable why more families are looking to lower cost funeral alternatives.
+With 78% of Americans living paycheck to paycheck today (Forbes Jan 2019) and 3 in 4 workers stating they are in debt, it is understandable why more families are looking to lower-cost funeral alternatives.
 It can be difficult enough to lose a loved one, without being faced with the unexpected cost of making funeral arrangements.
 It was recently reported that the average American cannot afford an unexpected expense of over $400 (CNBC July 2019).

 The least expensive funeral option is a direct cremation service.
 This is a simple cremation with no services or viewing.
-Contact your nearest DFS Memorials provider to access low cost cremation or burial services near you.
+Contact your nearest DFS Memorials provider to access low-cost cremation or burial services near you.
 A direct cremation can deal with the immediate disposition in a timely and cost-effective manner.
-Family can then arrange their own memorial services at a time and place that suits family members.
+Families can then arrange their own memorial services at a time and place that suits family members.
 This does not have to be at a funeral home or place of worship, it can be anywhere you may choose.
 The price for a direct cremation varies throughout New York.
 In NYC, the price is as low as $495, and in upstate NY the price is nearer to $1000.